Low-redundancy Distillation for Continual Learning: Method

+The CL problem involves sequentially learning $T$ tasks from a dataset, where each task $t$ has a training set $\mathcal{D}^t=\{(x_i^t,y_i^t)\}_{i=1}^{N_t}$ with $N_t$ i.i.d. samples represented by pairs $(x_i^t,y_i^t)$.
 The objective of CL is to perform sequential training while preserving the performance of previous tasks.
-This can be achieved by learning an $f_\theta$ (\textit{i.e.}, the parameter $\theta$) that minimizes classification loss across all tasks $t=\{1,..., T\}$~\citep{buzzegaDarkExperienceGeneral2020,yanLearningBayesianSparse2022}, where $\ell(\cdot, \cdot)$ represents cross-entropy loss:
+This objective can be achieved by learning a working model $f_\theta(\cdot)$ that minimizes classification loss across all tasks $t=\{1,..., T\}$~\cite{buzzega2020dark}:

-In line with various CL methods~\citep{wuLargeScaleIncremental2019,chaudhryUsingHindsightAnchor2021}, our method incorporates a replay buffer $\mathcal{M}={(x_i,y_i)}_{i=1}^{\mathcal{B}}$ of fixed size $\mathcal{B}$, aiding parameter adaptation to new tasks and knowledge retention from prior tasks by storing a limited set of previous samples.
-During the training process, we optimize the model parameters by leveraging the new data from the current task as well as samples from the replay buffer, following the principles of traditional CL methods based on ER~\citep{chaudhryContinualLearningTiny2019}.
-The cross-entropy-based classification loss on memory can be formulated as:
+where $\ell(\cdot, \cdot)$ represents cross-entropy loss, $\sigma(\cdot)$ is the softmax function.
+Due to the unavailability of historical task data, rehearsal-based methods incorporate a replay buffer $\mathcal{M}={(x_i,y_i)}_{i=1}^{\mathcal{B}}$.
+This buffer, with a constant size $\mathcal{B}$, facilitates adapting to new tasks and retaining knowledge from previous tasks.
+During the training process, we replay samples from the buffer based on ER~\cite{robins1995catastrophic}.
+The classification loss on memory can be formulated as: